Resources

 Parent-Student Handbook

 This Student/Parent Handbook has been prepared to further parental understanding of our school policies and procedures.
 We ask that you read it carefully and keep it handy for ready reference.
-Further questions are welcomed and can be asked in a telephone call or personal visit to the school after an appointment has been arranged.
+Further questions are welcome and can be asked in a telephone call or a personal visit to the school after an appointment has been arranged.
 The faculty of SJWCA hopes to assist you and to provide the auxiliary instruction necessary for your child’s fullest development.
 We ask for your cooperation and support and we anticipate great success.

 School Food Survey